 - ½ cup beeswax pastilles

-- 1 tablespoon (or more) Bronze Mica Powder
+- 1 TBSP bronze mica powder (or more)

-- Quickly pour into empty deodorant containers or molds.
+- Quickly pour the mixture into empty deodorant containers or molds.

 - Apply to dry skin as needed.